gpreti/GSP_StructuralDecouplingIndex/README.md

 Expected output: The script runs the Neurosynth meta-analysis by taking as inputs the maps in Python/my_masks and produces the plot of figure 3 (left).

-Expected run time for demo on a "normal" desktop computer: 4 minutes.
+Expected run time for demo on a "normal" desktop computer: around 4 minutes.

-*******INSTRUCTIONS FOR USE:
+*******INSTRUCTIONS FOR USE: How to run the software on your data

 ///PART 1 (Matlab):

-How to run the software on your data: just replace the 2 input mat files inside the folder Matlab/data, and their names in the code (script GSP_Laplacian).
+replace the 2 input mat files inside the folder Matlab/data, and their names in the code (script GSP_Laplacian).

 ///PART 2 (Python):

-How to run the software on your data: just replace the Neurosynth input masks inside the folder Python/my_masks
+replace the Neurosynth input masks inside the folder Python/my_masks and their names in the code (script 05_metaanalysis_neurosynth_myanalysis.ipynb).

 Reproduction instructions: all computations described in the paper are performed in the code.